AndersTornkvist/ng-spin-kit/README.md

 ### Build

-Run `ng build ng-spin-kit` to build the project.
+Run `ng build ng-spin-kit --prod` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ### Publishing